 Anxiety is also caused by a prolonged mental state of stress and is a defensive mechanism: an ancestral primitive reaction to what is out of our control and virtually harmful.
 In primitive human beings it was related to the greatest fear of dying and it’s a natural survival response to dangerous stimuli (wild animals, enemies, natural risks).

 “The fight or flight response” is linked with the sympathetic nervous system but I reserve the explanation of its process for another occasion.
-Although anxiety is an ancestral survival mechanism nowadays human beings experience anxiety in a variety of contexts more or less challenging but not always related to risk of life threatening attacks.
+Although anxiety is an ancestral survival mechanism nowadays human beings experience anxiety in a variety of contexts more or less challenging but not always related to a risk of life or threatening attacks.

 “When we face our fears and overcome the anxiety, our self-esteem increases and we feel stronger and stronger as a warrior who has defeated the dragon and regained his honour”.
 We are meeting the ghost of our fears.